Visibility Simulator Examples

 plt.scatter(antpos[:, 0], antpos[:, 1])

-for i, antnum in enumerate(uvd.antenna_numbers):
+for i, antnum in enumerate(uvd.telescope.antenna_numbers):

 plt.text(antpos[i, 0], antpos[i, 1], antnum)